Sick leave and employment

-When illness puts pressure on the employment relationship, specialized legal guidance is essential to protect your position.
+When sick leave puts pressure on the employment relationship, specialized legal guidance is essential to protect your position.

-MediRights guides employees dealing with the legal complexity of illness and work.
+MediRights guides employees dealing with the legal complexity of sick leave and work.
 We analyze your file, assess your position and together determine the best strategy.
 From continued salary payment to reintegration, from disputes with the company doctor to UWV procedures.

-During the first 104 weeks of illness, you have legal protection: the dismissal prohibition.
-Your employer may not dismiss you due to illness, although exceptions are possible such as dismissal for other reasons or expiration of a temporary contract.
+During the first 104 weeks of sick leave, you have legal protection: the dismissal prohibition.
+Your employer may not dismiss you due to sick leave, although exceptions are possible such as dismissal for other reasons or expiration of a temporary contract.
 Legal guidance ensures you know where you stand and what your options are.

 Common situations